smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_pc.md

 <img src="./images/first_processing_pc_15.jpg">

-If the laser head is not located at the origin or the camera marker is hidden by the material, it will not be displayed correctly (it is normal if the camera alignment sticker is not visible on the screen).
+An error will be displayed if the laser head is not located at the origin or if any camera marker is hidden behind the material.
+For details, see “<a target="_blank" href="https://support.smartdiys.cc/hc/en-us/articles/360039256373">An error occurs when using the camera (capture)</a>”.

 <img src="./images/first_processing_pc_16.png">